liormizr/s3path/docs/interface.rst

 S3Path.mkdir(mode=0o777, parents=False, exist_ok=False)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Create path bucket.
+Create a path bucket.

-AWS S3 Service doesn't support folders there for mkdir method will only create the current bucket.
+AWS S3 Service doesn't support folders, therefore the mkdir method will only create the current bucket.
 If the bucket path already exists, FileExistsError is raised.

 If exist_ok is false (the default), FileExistsError is raised if the target Bucket already exists.